Combining Pre- and Post-Demosaicking Noise Removal for RAW Video: Experimental results and discussion

 \subsubsection{Computational Resources}

-\reviewed{To assess the computational resources that our method uses, we denoise a test sequence consisting of 10 frames of size \(256 \times 256\) pixels on a computer with an Intel Xeon E5-2630 and an NVidia Quadro P4000.} \reviewed{In Table~\ref{tab:computationalresources} we share the mean ISP time per frame (that is, the time it takes to obtain the final sRGB image from a CFA) and the peak memory usage of all methods.} \reviewed{Bear in mind that the showcased times are dependent on many factors, and are not illustrative of the applicability of these methods to real scenarios such as mobile videography.} \reviewed{Case in point, the C++ implementation of our method and the MATLAB implementation of FlexISP run on the CPU, while the Python implementation of the neural networks are made to be run in a GPU.} \reviewed{Other considerations such as multiprocessing, I/O operations, and optimization of the code are also not taken into account.} \reviewed{For a realistic comparison, an efficient onboard implementation of the methods on a mobile phone would be required, which is currently not viable for the aforementioned networks due to memory constraints.} \reviewed{Table~\ref{tab:computationalresources} shows that at least around \SI{3}{\giga\byte} of memory are needed to employ these networks.} \reviewed{Our method uses around 14 times less memory compared to them, and almost 4 times compared to FlexISP, which makes a mobile implementation feasible.}
+\reviewed{To assess the computational resources that our method uses, we denoise a test sequence consisting of 10 frames of size \(256 \times 256\) pixels.} \reviewed{In Table~\ref{tab:computationalresources} we share the mean ISP time per frame (that is, the time it takes to obtain the final sRGB image from a CFA) and the peak memory usage of all methods.} \reviewed{Bear in mind that the showcased times are dependent on many factors, and are not illustrative of the applicability of these methods to real scenarios such as mobile videography.} \reviewed{Case in point, the C++ implementation of our method and the MATLAB implementation of FlexISP run on the CPU, while the Python implementation of the neural networks are made to be run in a GPU.} \reviewed{Other considerations such as multiprocessing, I/O operations, and optimization of the code are also not taken into account.} \reviewed{For a realistic comparison, an efficient onboard implementation of the methods on a mobile phone would be required, which is currently not viable for the aforementioned networks due to memory constraints.} \reviewed{Table~\ref{tab:computationalresources} shows that at least around \SI{3}{\giga\byte} of memory are needed to employ these networks.} \reviewed{Our method uses around 14 times less memory compared to them, and almost 4 times compared to FlexISP, which makes a mobile implementation feasible.}